-Another important benefit is fair rental value.
+Another important benefit of a rental policy is fair rental value.
 In the event that your home suffers a loss that is covered and your tenant can’t live in your unit until repairs are made, ERIE can provide up to 12 months of fair rental value.
 This means you won't lose out on the rental income you may rely on each month.
 And, if you need more than 12 months, ERIE offers an endorsement that gives you up to 24 months of this coverage.

 Your tenant’s insurance